 The Story of Judith McCann and Wingback Earrings

 Throughout the centuries earring design concentrated on fashion, not comfort.
 From the primitive stick-through-the-ear beginnings to those pinching screw-backs of the 20th century, women were at the mercy of the painful earring clip.
-In the 1940s, one woman, set out to change that circumstance with a totally new design called the Wingback.
+In the 1940s, one woman, Judith McCann, set out to change that circumstance with a totally new jewelry design called Wingback earrings.

 Judith McCann, an artist and designer, first decided to reinvent the earring when a friend presented her with some loose stones.
 She explained, in her own words, in an interview in 1946: